eduardoluis11/keith-gd50/README.md

 78. Final Fantasy 6's Combat UI.
 (2024).
 Retrieved from [https://image.api.playstation.com/vulcan/ap/rnd/202303/1307/6d9a1b6e7a3fb192cc5f79407264fd2218d9516575bc4ffd.jpg](https://image.api.playstation.com/vulcan/ap/rnd/202303/1307/6d9a1b6e7a3fb192cc5f79407264fd2218d9516575bc4ffd.jpg).
 Accessed on June 25th, 2024.
 79. VS Code's copilot.
 (2024). "@workspace /fix If I activate any of the snippets that say "text" or "Text" in my Unity game in Unity 2021, and then try to attach that script to a UI Text Game Object, I get the following error message: "Can't add 'Text' to Player HP UI because a 'TextMeshProUGUI' is already added to the game object!
 A GameObject can only contain one 'Graphic' component. ".
 How can I maniputlate the text from the UI Tet game object in Unity using the selected snippet from my script?
 The text game object is a "Text - TextMeshPro" object in my unity project."
 Accessed on June 25th, 2024.
 80. Pycharm's Copilot.
 (2024).
 Awesome, now, I want you to modify the selected line of code so that my UI text in my Unity game prints me the current health points of the player, as well as the max number of health points that the player has at full health.
 You need to concatenate tht to the side of the "Fang: " script.
 Where are the current health points and the max health points stored?
 In the CharacterStats.cs script.
 The current health points are stored in the "currentHealth" variable in the CharacterStats.cs script.
 Meanwhile, the max number of health points at full health are stored in the "maxHealth" variable in the CharacterStats.cs script.
 To call those HP related variables, first, the game calls the PlayerCharacterStats.cs script, which then calls the CharacterStats.cs script.
 But the variables themselves are in the CharacterStats.cs script.
 So, find a way to access the two aforementioned health point variables in the CharacterStats.cs script, insert them into my HealthUIText.cs script, and concatenate their values in the selected line of code.
 Highlighted Line 70 in HealthUIText.cs.
 Accessed on June 25th, 2024.

+81. Pycharm's Copilot.
+(2024).
+"Thanks!
+Now, I want to change the variable name of 1 variable in this script to make it more original.
+Which variable name would you recommend me changing so that it's less likely to produce buggy behavior in my Unity game?"
+Attached my PlayerMotor.cs script.
+Accessed on June 26th, 2024.
+82. Pycharm's Copilot.
+(2024).
+"Awesome.
+Now, change the name of one of the variables in this script to make it more original, but in a way that doesn't affect the rest of the files in my game."
+Attached my Stat.cs script.
+Accessed on June 26th, 2024.
+83. Pycharm's Copilot.
+(2024).
+"Change this variable's name to another one that better describes what this variable does."
+Attached my CharacterAnimator.cs script.
+Highlighted line 27 of my CharacterAnimator.cs script.
+Accessed on June 26th, 2024.
+84. Pycharm's Copilot.
+(2024).
+"Thanks.
+Now, change the name of one of the variables from this script to a more descriptive one, and make sure to select a variable that isn't used by other scripts and that won't make the game buggy if I change its name."
+Attached my CharacterCombat.cs script.
+Accessed on June 26th, 2024.
+85. Pycharm's Copilot.
+(2024).
+"Thanks.
+Now, do the same with this script: select a variable that isn't being used by other scripts, and change its name to a more descriptive name."
+Attached my Enemy.cs script.
+Accessed on June 26th, 2024.
+86. Pycharm's Copilot.
+(2024).
+"Look at all the variables inside this file.
+Well, select one, and change the name of the variable to a more descriptive one.
+Make sure that, if I change the variable name, that it won't make my unity game buggy."
+Attached my Interactable.cs script.
+Accessed on June 26th, 2024.
+87. VS Code's Copilot.
+(2024).
+"Thanks.
+Now, modify this line of code to add an additional condition that, if the scene is either 'GameOver' or 'Victory'.
+That is, add the additional condition that 'currentScene' could also be 'Victory'."
+Highlighted line 33 from my LoadSceneWhenPressingEnter.cs script.
+Accessed on June 26th, 2024.
+88. ChatGPT Omni (free tier).
+(2024).
+"I'm making an Unity game, and the UI text looks good on the Unity Editor.
+However, if I export a build for the game, the UI text will show up like this.
+The UI text that says 'Fang' should be on the upper left corner of the screen, whereas the 'Imanus' UI text should show up in the upper right corner of the screen.
+However, the UI text is at a lower position than it should be.
+I can see this exact mistaken position for both UI text elements if I click on the 'Play maximized' option in the 'Game' tab of my Unity 2021 Editor.
+The UI text elements look fine in the scene tab of the unity editor, and if I never play the game on 'play maximized', and if I never play any build for the game.
+So, could you tell me how to guarantee that the UI text elements will be shown at the correct position when playing a build of the game, and while playing on the 'play maximized' setting on my 'game' tab in my unity editor?"
+Uploaded an image showing the mistaken positions of the UI elements for the HP for both the player and the enemy.
+Accessed on June 26th, 2024.
+89. ChatGPT Omni (free tier).
+(2024).
+"Thanks.
+Now, when I play in maximized mode, and I go to the Title Screen of my Unity game (from Unity 2021), the text looks way smaller in the 'Play Maximized' mode of the Unity Editor, and in the Build version of the game than what it looks like in other screen sizes in the Unity Editor.
+The text looks too small.
+In the Unity editor, if I play using any other setting other than 'Play Maximized' in the 'Game' tab, the text looks big and good enough.
+It's in the 'Play maximized' mode and in the build version of the game where the text looks way too small and hard to read.
+How can I make the UI text to look bigger and easier to read in 'Play Maximized' mode and in Build versions of the game?"
+Uploaded an image showing that the UI text for the Title screen had a font size that was too small.
+Accessed on June 26th, 2024.